2deviant/bin/README.md

 performance.
 Not all utilities have *fast* versions.

-Some files have `_n` (where `n` is an integer) after their name, which implies a different implementation of the same function.
+Some files have `_n` (where `n` is an integer) after their name, which implies a different implementation of the same function, typically faster or simpler or both.

-The utilities in this package are interdependent.
-It is best for them to reside in a directory within $PATH.
+Some utilities in this package are interdependent.
+It is best for all to reside in a directory within $PATH.

 ## Utilities